 If you are impressed by the benefits of bell pepper and wonder if you can share them with your dog or not.
-The instant answer is YES because bell peppers have a bunch of nutritional values for both humans and dogs.
+The instant answer is YES because bell peppers have a bunch of nutritional value for both humans and dogs.
 But you need some precautions when feeding a dog with bell peppers.
-Otherwise, they may lead your dog to a serious health issue.
+Otherwise, they may lead your dog to serious health issues.

 So, let’s understand the benefits and drawbacks of eating bell peppers.

 Surprisingly, bell peppers are very healthy for dogs.
 They are a rich source of vitamins A, C, and E, and have a vast amount of antioxidants.